jupyter-book/thebe/apps/docs-core/thebe-docs.md

 `mode` and `readOnly` will also be read from code cells on the page, and the values provided on those cells will **override** those set in the options object

+### modes

+thebe is preloaded with the python mode and will try to load additional modes on the setting.
+Should this fail or to preload a mode on your page, load directly to a script tag using CDN e.g. for rust here: https://unpkg.com/browse/codemirror@5.61.1/mode/rust/rust.js

 ### preloaded themes

 Only a few themes are bundled with thebe: